Breeding, Facility Management, Internal Parasites and Deworming, Nutrition, Safe and Effective Cleaning

 Biosecurity for Dogs

 We have seen an increased awareness of biosecurity.
 Establishing protocols can help limit exposure to disease.
 A simplistic approach works best, as it is easily understood.
 Washing hands with soap and warm water remains one of the most simple, trusted methods for increasing biosecurity.
 Wash hands immediately after entering a facility and repeat if going from one facility to another.
 Using disinfecting mats at all entry points will help eliminate diseases carried on your footwear.
-Disposable boot covers, rubber gloves and even disposable coveralls should be readily available to anyone entering the facility.
+Disposable shoe covers, rubber gloves and even disposable coveralls should be readily available to anyone entering the facility.
 Maintaining a specific quarantine area for any new arrivals will also prove beneficial for your facility.
 Quarantine should last three weeks, and new arrivals should be carefully monitored for diseases and other issues.

 What Disinfectant is Used in Kennels?